manstis/ansible-ai-connect-operator/docs/running-on-openshift-rosa-cluster.md

 ### Using the CLI

-If the Operator Lifecycle Manager is not being used, or if creation of an `AnsibleAIConnect` instance from the CLI is desirable, the following can performed:
+If the Operator Lifecycle Manager is not being used, or if creation of an `AnsibleAIConnect` instance from the CLI is desirable, the following can performed.

+1. Create a file `aiconnect.yaml` with the following content.

 ```yaml
 apiVersion: aiconnect.ansible.com/v1alpha1
 kind: AnsibleAIConnect